Fitch downgrades US credit rating over rising debt, repeated standoffs

 Fitch also cited “increased political polarization and partisanship as witnessed by the contested 2020 election” in its June warning.
 The agency released its Tuesday downgrade within moments of former President Trump’s indictment for his conduct on and leading up to Jan.
 6, 2021.

-The downgrade is an embarassing blow for the U.S. government, which had long been considered one of the safest borrowers in global finance.
+The downgrade is an embarrassing blow for the U.S. government, which had long been considered one of the safest borrowers in global finance.

 Trillions of U.S. dollars and Treasury bonds lay the foundation for the U.S. financial system.
 That has allowed the federal government to rack up limitless debt without economic blowback.